-Rare is certainly what Special Edition Diablos for Lamborghini´s 30th anniversary was meant to be, with only 150 built.
+Rare is certainly what Special Edition Diablos for Lamborghini´s 30th anniversary were meant to be, with only 150 built.
 Even rarer are those fitted with a Jota upgrade package, with only 28 Jota kits ever produced and yet fewer fitted to the cars.
 How many exactly is under debate, probably only 12 kits were installed directly in Sant’Agata from the get-go, others as later upgrades of “ordinary” SE30s.
 The almost 600 horses propelling the car to 60 mph/100 kph in under 4 seconds and up to 211 mph/ 343 kph were spectacular, the roar deafening … and hence not road-legal in most places.
 Given the rarity of the real thing, it makes you wonder whether AUTOart´s balloon white and red interior model of the Diablo SE30 Jota is a fantasy or a replica of an existing vehicle.

 “On the outside the Jota kit consisted of a new, redesigned engine cover featuring two large air scoops peaking above the roof, pulling air onto a pressure plate that was mounted on top of the engine manifold”, which is exactly what we find on the model.
 My pictures don´t do the pearly white paint job justice, but believe me, it does have the mother-of-pearl effect.
 On the rear, the Diablo has the “30 Special Edition” badge, the raging bull badge and a Lamborghini script facing upwards underneath the wing, but no Jota badge.
 However, that needn´t be wrong as it was optional and could be deleted.
 The rear lights have a nicely opaque transparency to them and the red-ringed quad-exhaust tips aggressively bend upwards from underneath the rear.